theriotn95/python-challenge/README.md

 # PyPoll Challenge

 In this challenge we were asked to help a small town organize its out dated vote-counting process, in which they had a single man tallying them up.
-We were given a csv file containing the Voter ID, County and Candidate data and asked to help organize anlyze the votes and calculate the following using Python script:
+We were given a csv file containing the Voter ID, County and Candidate data and asked to help organize and analyze the votes along with calculating the following using Python script:

 - The total number of votes cast
 - A complete list of candidates who received votes